yunnysunny/shmdb/readm-en.md

 A memory database based on  shared memory.

 ## 1. can do
 shmdb shared memory multi-process aimed at resolving the problem.
-Under linux operating system provides a shared memory feature, you can apply for a memory area by calling the system function, shmdb is the use of this feature of the operating system, the framework of a key-value type of database.
+Under linux or windows, operating system provides a shared memory feature, you can apply for a memory area by calling the system function, shmdb is the use of this feature of the operating system, the framework of a key-value type of database.
 When used to set up a pair of key-value through the function `shmdb_put`, also to get a pair of key-value through the function `shmdb_get`.

 ## 2. can not do
 shmdb does not provide network access functions can only be embedded into applications to run.
 It is not suitable for network databases.